 Easy R&D levy a fee based on the percentage of successful R&D tax credit claim amounts, with no upfront consultancy charges i.e. no win, no fee.

 HMRC do not specify a minimum claim size.
 We’ll consider all potential R&D tax relief claims before suggesting whether you take the next step with us.
 On the one hand we need to sift through “commercial innovation” with some clients who believe they have a large R&D claim, but don’t, and on the other hand, tease out claims from clients who don’t even realise the extent of their substantial R&D activities – let’s talk.

 Easy R&D will determine your eligibility at the outset.
 With a fee only paid on a successful claim we certainly don’t want to waste your time, or ours.
 The 5 Easy Steps R&D tax relief claims process doesn’t require your work time either after an initial meeting, you can complete it at your own pace via our online portal.
 Why not contact us and join the hundreds of Easy R&D’s clients who’ve benefited from the R&D tax credit SME scheme?

 In common with all professional tax advisors we are obliged to have a terms of engagement agreement between Easy R&D and a company director to give you company tax advice.
 We also have to be registered with HMRC as an Accountancy Services Provider, comply with the Money Laundering Regulations and maintain professional indemnity insurance, details available at Standard Terms of Business.

 Depending on the complexity and how quickly you can get information to Easy R&D a claim can be normally submitted in 2 – 3 weeks.

 HMRC’s R&D Units aim to review a SME R&D tax credit claim within 28 days, and pay within a few weeks later.
 Complex claims and those filed during peak times such as March year ends or holiday periods may take a little longer.
-The latest claim times are here.
+The latest information about claim times is here.